-(You can listen to our podcast on iTunes or any other podcast app; or you can stream it here!)
+(You add our podcast “Linking Our Libraries” on iTunes or any other podcast app; or you can stream it here!)

 Topic of the Week: Copyright